"What Can We Dream Up?”

-The Cultural Conversations program was launched in 2010 as a partnership between diverse women in the community and the City of Bellevue.
-It was initiated by women who had a desire to get better connected with their community and wanted to enhance their knowledge and understanding of different cultural practices and world views.
+Since it was launched in 2010, Cultural Conversations has transformed relationships and perspectives among diverse women in our community through education and storytelling.
 Monthly gatherings between September and June include women who have moved to Bellevue from all over the world and those who have lived abroad.
-Currently, there is one evening presentation in February, opened to the wider community.
+One evening annual presentation is opened to the wider community.

 Voices Around the Table